execreate/fastapi-template/README.md

       names [the SQL Alchemy base class](app/db/base_class.py)
 7. [ClickStack](https://clickhouse.com/use-cases/observability) integration for logs and metrics
     - Logs are already correlated with traces, so you get a nice overview of your backend operations
-    - You must use [the logging setup](app/logging_setup.py) for your logs to be properly collected by OpenTelemetry and sent to the collector
+    - You must use [the logging setup](app/logging_setup.py) for your logs to be properly exported to the OTEL collector
     - In any given file you'd do `from logging_setup import setup_gunicorn_logging` and then `logger = setup_gunicorn_logging(__name__)`
     - Logs in this demo app are for demo purposes only, make sure to review them when coding your own logic